VedaIO/veda-anchor/README.md

+> THE PROJECT IS NOT YET PRODUCTION READY

 # Veda

 Veda Anchor is a Windows-based desktop application for monitoring and controlling processes and web activity on your system.
 Built with the Wails framework, it combines a Go backend with a Svelte frontend into a native executable, featuring dual-mode operation for both GUI interaction and browser extension communication.